r-kish/eCommerce-Sales-Dashboard/README.md

 ![Sales Dashboard](https://github.com/r-kish/eCommerce-Sales-Dashboard/blob/main/Dashboard.png)

 Data for this project was extracted from the sales report generators for eBay, Poshmark, and Mercari.
 Date range is from Jan 1, 2023 - Dec 31, 2023.
-Datasets were cleaned in Excel, and transferred to Tableau for visualization and dashboard creation.
+Datasets were cleaned in Microsoft SQL Server and Excel, then transferred to Tableau for visualization and dashboard creation.

 You may view the finished, interactive dashboard on Tableau Public here: [2023 eCommerce Sales Dashboard](https://public.tableau.com/views/2023eCommerceSalesDashboard/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)